bitwalker/exrm/README.md

 ## TODO

 - Make Elixir version configurable (currently locked to stable)
-- Store Makefile in the `rel/files` directory, so that conflicts aren't possible
+- Support custom sys.config, vm.args, and overrides in relx.config
-- Allow `release.clean` to be more granular (i.e. don't wipe `_elixir` on clean by default)
+- Support multiple releases (i.e. appups)

 If you run into problems, this is still early in the project's development, so please create an issue, and I'll address ASAP.